 Then there are the sellers who set their house list prices on the high side, either wanting to set a starting point in negotiations (not a good idea), or because they're blind to what their house is worth.
 Sellers tend to have difficulty believing that their house has dropped in value (which can happen dramatically after a major market correction).
 Or, if they've put a lot of money intro improvements, they might be feeling desperate to recoup it.

-Sometimes, the fault for overpricing a home lies with an inexperienced or unscrupulous real estate agent, who "bought the listing"—that is, convinced the seller that he or she could get a higher amount for the house despite what other agents were saying about how the place compared in value to other properties.
+Sometimes, the fault for overpricing a home lies with an inexperienced or unscrupulous real estate agent, who "bought the listing"—that is, convinced the sellers that they could get a higher amount for the house despite what other agents were saying about how the place compared in value to other properties.

 In the end, it's up to you (with the help of your real estate agent) to decide how much a house that you like is really worth—and how much you're willing to offer for it.
 Base your offer price on such factors as:

 Putting it all together, you'll need to arrive at a number that's high enough to get the seller's attention, but low enough that you won't feel buyer's remorse for having overpaid.
-If there's competition for the house, this may be your only chance to impress the seller.
-If not, and you come in low (but not insultingly low) the seller may be willing to negotiate, and will send you a counteroffer.
+If there's competition for the house, this might be your only chance to impress the seller.
+If not, and you come in low (but not insultingly low) the seller might be willing to negotiate, and will send you a counteroffer.

 A final hint: Although many homebuyers tend to think in multiples of five, that is, of offering either $350,000, $355,000, or $360,000, there's no rule that says you have to do this.
 If, for example, you know that another buyer is interested in the same property as you, and you think that person is likely to bid $360,000, you could always bid $363,000, just to set yourself apart.